NixOS/nix-pills/pills/06-our-first-derivation.md

     nix-repl> builtins.toString d
     "/nix/store/40s0qmrfb45vlh6610rk29ym318dswdr-myname"

-Nix does the \"set to string conversion\" as long as there is the `outPath` attribute (much like a toString method in other languages):
+Nix does the "set to string conversion" as long as there is the `outPath` attribute (much like a toString method in other languages):

     nix-repl> builtins.toString { outPath = "foo"; }
     "foo"